No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Goals are the win conditions that tell you how you can win the game.
 Most of the win conditions involve controlling specific Keeper cards.
 Put together, they usually form something silly or a pun.
 For example, the Toast goal requires control of the Bread and Toaster Keeper cards to win.

-The goals are going to be constantly changing so a set of keepers that don’t do anything early in the game could be exactly what you need to win later.
+The goals are going to be constantly changing so a set of keepers that don’t do anything early in the game could be exactly what you use to win later.

 Rule cards do exactly what they say.
 They alter or add rules to the game.
 This can get completely out-of-hand very quickly.
 The original rules start with “draw a card and play a card”.
 It can quickly turn into “draw 5 cards and then play every card in your hand”.
 This is one of the games that if a card contradicts the original rules, then follow what’s written on the card.
-It very quickly devolves into madness.
+As time goes on, it very quickly devolves into madness.

 These give you a one time bonus or attack against another player and they could really be anything.
 The game is so random that it’s usually good, but you sometimes may accidentally hurt yourself too.